 The poker tables at CoinPoker adhere to the usual formula.
 Player nameplates are arranged around the table with chip stack values displayed and avatars off to one side.
 You need to right-click on the table to switch between seeing stack sizes in Tether or big blinds.
 You can multi-table up to six games at the same time.

 When it's your turn to act, you can fold, call/check, or bet/raise.
 Adjusting your bet size is accomplished by either typing a number directly into the box provided for this purpose, moving the sliding bar, pressing the plus and minus controls to either side of the bar, or using one of the preset sizing buttons.
-Unfortunately, the values associated with these buttons are standardized and cannot be altered.
+The values associated with these buttons are customizable and can be altered within the appropriate section of the settings menu..

 In regular ring games, you have 15 seconds to act.
 In addition, there's a timebank of 60 seconds that fully replenishes every 50 hands.